udallmo/kabe_glove/README.md

 # Kabe-Glove

 Recreating those movie magic moments in real life through the creation of a glove that triggers soundtracks by the user's glove input.
-There 16 different scenarios can be triggered, using the 4 input button found inside the glove
+There 16 different scenarios that can be triggered, using the 4 input button found inside the glove

 ## Getting Started